X

 Operator

-Thank you ladies and gentlemen.
-That was the last question for today.
+Thank you.
+Ladies and gentlemen that was the last question for today.
 We have reached the end of question and answer session.
 I now hand the conference over to the management for closing comments.

 Ramandeep Singh Sahni

-Thank you for all the nice questions and I think there was one question which is lying unanswered and Nitesh will just reply to that offline.
+Thank you for all the nice questions and I think there was one question which is lying unanswered and Nidhesh will just reply to that offline.
 Thank you everybody and have a good evening.

 Tarun Chugh